Select your language

 “ A director is a nominee if the director is accustomed or under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes of any other person”

 A nominee director has no say or power over the company’s management or decision-making process.
 Their role is to be a representative for the Singapore company.
-A nominee director is also known as a non-executive director.

 If you are wondering if your Singapore company needs a nominee director or not?
 The answer depends on you.